hayesall/CLFanfictionSearchEngine/README.md

 3. Now that we had metadata.csv (similar to docs.dat), structure.csv (for calculating pagerank), and invindex.dat: it's time to put everything together.

    * PageRank [View Code](pagerank.py)

+     `python pagerank.py structure.csv`

+       * INPUT: a .csv ('|' as delimiter) file where the first element is a node, and subsequent elements are nodes with an edge in between.
+       * `structure.csv` is an output of scrape_fiction.py
+       * OUTPUT: creates a pickle file: `pr.pickle` of each node and its pagerank score.

      Was calculated ahead of time with the contents of structure.csv, the contents were then written to a file called pr.pickle.
    * Querying [View Code](search-results.cgi)